How to Keep an Ant Colony

 Keeping a Colony

 Now that your queen has her first workers in a test tube setup, you’ll need to keep the colony fed and growing.
 Depending on species, your colony could grow very quickly or somewhat slowly.
-How long your colony stays in a test tube is dependent on this; generally, it is beneficial to allow a colony to fill up its tube before moving them out into multiple tubes or a larger nest.
+How long your colony stays in a test tube is dependent on this; generally, it is beneficial to allow a colony to fill up its tube before moving it out into multiple tubes or a larger nest.

 An outworld without a barrier can just become an extension of the nest.
 You need to make sure that ants cannot crawl out and escape from their contained setups.
 For this, you need a barrier.
 Barriers are bands—typically of Fluon or talcum powder—applied to the lip or walls of your outworld, making the surface slippery which stops ants from escaping.
 Fluon is available for purchase on Statesideants.com.